Wakanadan/Elk-Stack-Project/README.md

 ![Image of Cloud Security Network](https://github.com/Wakanadan/Elk-Stack-Project/blob/main/Diagrams/Cloud_Security_Network.png "Cloud_Security_Network")
 (Images/Cloud_Security_Network.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
-They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the __Filebeat-config.yml__ file may be used to install only certain pieces of it, such as Filebeat.
+They can be used to either recreate the entire deployment pictured above or, alternatively, select portions of the __install-elk.yml__ file may be used to install only certain pieces of it, such as Filebeat.

 This document contains the following details:
 - Description of the Topology